playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 addu    $1,$2,$1   # Add (+) data from registers 1 and 2, store the result back into register 1
 ```

 Finally, if you were to inspect the value within register 1, you'd find a value representing the number `185`.
-The calculation has been done on the CPU and you're

 This works well, but what happens if we want to add 3 numbers together?
 We don't have enough registers to store all of these values at once!